myersm0/GIFTI.jl/README.md

 ## Usage
-Supposing you have `filename` that's the path of a gifti file, load it in as follows:
+If `filename` is the path of a gifti file, load it in as follows:
 ```
 using GIFTI
 g = GIFTI.load(filename)